NinhPham/CEOs/README.md

-## Falconn++ - A Locality-sensitive Filtering Approach for ANNS with Inner Product
+## CEOs - A novel dimensionality reduction method for maximum inner product search

-Falconn++ is a locality-sensitive filtering (LSF) approach, built on top of cross-polytope LSH ([FalconnLib](https://github.com/FALCONN-LIB/FALCONN)) to answer approximate nearest neighbor search with inner product.
-The filtering mechanism of Falconn++  bases on the asymptotic property of the concomitant of extreme order statistics where the projections of $x$ onto closest or furthest vector to $q$ preserves the dot product $x^T q$.
+CEOs is a novel dimensionality reduction method that leverages the behavior of concomintants of extreme order statistics.
+Different from the forklore random projection, CEOs uses a significantly larger number of random vectors `n_proj`.
+The projection values on a few closest/furtherst vectors regarding the query are enough to estimate inner product between data points and the query.
+We also propose a practical variant called coCEOs that has smaller indexing size and supports streaming indexing update.

+We generate `n_repeats * n_proj` number of random vectors.
-Similar to FalconnLib, Falconn++ utilizes many random projection vectors and uses the [FFHT](https://github.com/FALCONN-LIB/FFHT) to speed up the hashing evaluation.
+Each group of `n_proj` random vector is simulated by the [FFHT](https://github.com/FALCONN-LIB/FFHT) to speed up the projection time.
-Apart from many hashing-based approaches, Falconn++ has multi-probes on both indexing and querying to improve the quality of candidates.
-Falconn++ also supports multi-threading for both indexing and querying by adding only ```#pragma omp parallel for```.
+CEOs and coCEOs also support multi-threading for both indexing and querying by adding only ```#pragma omp parallel for```.

 We call [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) that supports SIMD dot product computation.
-We have not engineered Falconn++ much with other techniques, e.g. prefetching.

 ## Prerequisites